What we know so far: Suspicious packages delivered to Democrats, CNN

 California Rep. Maxine Waters

-The FBI is confirming that two additional suspicious packages, addressed to Rep. Maxine Waters, have been intercepted that are similar in appearance to five others that were received.
+Two suspicious packages addressed to Democratic Rep. Maxine Waters were similar in appearance to five others that were received by other Democrats on Thursday, the FBI confirmed.

-It came as federal authorities said a package addressed to Waters with similar markings and characteristics to the other devices was intercepted at a Los Angeles mail facility.
+One package addressed to Waters was intercepted at a Los Angeles mail facility.
 The LAPD evacuated the facility to investigate the suspicious package and then later handed the investigation over to the FBI.

-Earlier in the day, Waters said her Washington office was the target of a suspicious package, though it wasn't immediately clear if that was related to the others.
+Earlier in the day, Waters said her Washington office was the target of a suspicious package.

 Who has not received dangerous packages